 Bots Steal and Plagiarize Your Content

-Bots can easily steal all of the high quality content you’ve carefully crafted for your site.
-They’ll post it elsewhere without your knowledge or permission, and they won’t give you any credit for it, either.
+Copy bots are bad news.
+They’ll steal all of the high-quality content you’ve carefully crafted for your site and post it elsewhere without your knowledge or permission—and they won’t give you any credit for it, either.

 Bots Can Slow Your Site Speed

 When bots invade your website, they may introduce a significant demand for data resources on your site—even if they aren’t specifically part of a DDoS attack.
 This excessive data load may cause your site to become unstable or introduce significant input lag.
 Ad bots can be especially bad for this, since they introduce new interactions and keep website visitors from being able to navigate your site in a normal fashion.

 Not only will this cause your users to go elsewhere out of frustration, but it’ll also damage your website’s quality score.

 Bad bots can actively interfere with your online marketing campaigns by generating false impressions, clicks, and form fills.
 In many cases, these fraudulent interactions will skew your marketing data—which can lead to bad decisions in future marketing campaigns.
 This creates a long-lasting negative impact that hurts your online marketing efforts.

 Bots Can Click on Your Ads